OHSAA

 • Register your NWOSOA Membership to include OHSAA.

-• Renew your OHSAA Permit June 1-30 in your DragonFly account ($60).
+• Renew your OHSAA license in DragonFly June 1-30 in your DragonFly account ($60).
 You can renew July 1-15 with an additional $50 late fee.

 • Check your concussion certificate in your DragonFly account.
 Concussion certificates can be renewed by completing the free NFHS Online Concussion in Sports class.